 This is another beautiful hike up to an amazing 360 view overlook – that may just be the best 360 view on the Blue Ridge Parkway.
 The hike takes you through amazing trees that are covered with moss and beautiful greenery.

 We loved the hike because it gave the kids some great climbing areas and the twisted trees were so cool looking.
 You felt like you were walking through a fairy world.
 When we got to the lookout the fog moved in and we literally couldn’t see anything.
 Then the fog cleared and the views were simply amazing!

-How to get to the Craggy Pinnacle Hike: Follow the Blue Ridge Parkway past the Craggy Visitor Center then through the Craggy Pinnacle tunnel and turn into the Craggy Dome overlook.
+How to get to the panoramic views of Craggy Pinnacle Hike: Follow the Blue Ridge Parkway past the Craggy Visitor Center then through the Craggy Pinnacle tunnel and turn into the Craggy Dome overlook.
 Park in the upper parking lot and the trail head is right there.

 Distance: 1.4 miles round trip.
 The trail is not flat but moderately climbs up and has uneven terrain.

 Catawba Falls trail is just over a 2.5 mile hike.
 There are trees all around so you can take this hike in the summer time and not worry about the sun beating down on you the whole time.
 The trail is just east of Asheville.
 You will see countless waterfalls along the beautiful Catawba River.